private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

     managed by the side-chain.
   * There is a minimum [side-chain deposit] that MUST be included in the peg-in UTXO.
 A single aggregated UTXO containing at least $$ m D $$ Tari, where _m_ is the number of VNs and _D_ is the deposit required.
+  * This transaction also acts as the zero-th checkpoint for the contract.
+As such, it requires all the checkpoint information.
+  * The state commitment is the merklish root of the state after running the code initialisation using the [initial data] provided in the [contract definition].
+* Validator nodes MUST periodically sign and broadcast a [checkpoint] transaction.
+  * The checkpoint UTXO MUST have the `CHECKPOINT` output feature.
+  * It contains the [contract_id]
+  * This feature contains a commitment to the current contract state.
+This is typically some sort of Merklish root.
+  * A checkpoint number, strictly increasing by 1 form the previous checkpoint
+  * The checkpoint MUST spend the previous checkpoint.
+This is guaranteed by virtue of a covenant.
+  * The checkpoint UTXO contains a covenant that provides the spending conditions described above.
+  * Checkpoints allow the exit and entrance of new validator nodes into the committee.
+* A checkpoint MAY introduce a new Validator Node public key into the VN committee
+  * The conditions for adding a new key to the VN committee set are specified in the [contract definition]
+  * Note: At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.

 ##### Contract management